paypal/squbs/docs/bootstrap.md

 The squbs runtime can be properly shutdown by sending the `Unicomplex()` a `GracefulStop` message.

 The default startup main method, `org.squbs.unicomplex.Bootstrap`, registers a JVM shutdown hook that sends a `GracefulStop` message to `Unicomplex`.
-Accodingly, if a squbs app is started by using the default main method, the system will be shutdown gracefully when JVM receives a `SIGTERM`.
+Accordingly, if a squbs app is started by using the default main method, the system will be shutdown gracefully when JVM receives a `SIGTERM`.

 If some other monitor process is responsible for shutting down the app, e.g. JSW, `org.squbs.unicomplex.Shutdown` can be set as the main method to gracefully shutdown the system.
 This `Shutdown` main method sends a `GracefulStop` message to `Unicomplex` as well.